-Many people get second degree burns from extended exposure to dangerous UV rays from the sun, causing a deeply uncomfortable and painful sunburn.
-Limit activities that irritate your skin following a second degree burn, including exposing your skin to chlorine or ocean water through swimming.
+Many people get second-degree burns from extended exposure to dangerous UV rays from the sun, causing a deeply uncomfortable and painful sunburn.
+Limit activities that irritate your skin following a second-degree burn, including exposing your skin to chlorine or ocean water through swimming.

 Degrees of Burns

 Three degrees of burns correspond to the layers of skin each type affects.
 First degree, or surface burns, remain the least harmful type of burn and surface simply through exposure to the sun or touching a hot stove.
 You'll find recovery quick and more uncomfortable than painful.

-Healing a second degree burn takes patience and caution.
+Healing a second-degree burn takes patience and caution.
 Wash the affected area with warm water immediately after the skin has been burned.
 Cover the burn with a sterile gauze, remaining particularly careful not to pop any blisters.
 The burn may itch as it heals but be sure not to scratch it as this may damage the skin and cause infection.

 Exposing broken skin to the chemicals in pool water or the high salt content of ocean water is a recipe for irritation and possible infection.
-Swimming after a second degree burn leads to possible complications with the burn, as the chemicals can penetrate the layer of broken skin and cause issues with healing.
+Swimming after a second-degree burn leads to possible complications with the burn, as the chemicals can penetrate the layer of broken skin and cause issues with healing.
 Avoid swimming until the burn fully heals and no unbroken skin remains anywhere on the body.

-Since many people contract second degree burns through extended exposure to the sun, prevent them easily through regular sunblock application and skin care.
+Since many people contract second-degree burns through extended exposure to the sun, prevent them easily through regular sunblock application and skin care.
 Always use a full spectrum sunblock of at least SPF 30 strength when spending time in direct sunlight, and reapply regularly throughout the day.
-For other causes of second degree burns, always use caution and proper protection when dealing with fire and other hot elements in your environment.
+For other causes of second-degree burns, always use caution and proper protection when dealing with fire and other hot elements in your environment.